 Vietnam is popular for its coffee shops.
 You will find one on every street corner.
 Most often, Vietnamese coffee is brewed with additives.
 Many baristas add butter, corn syrup, and soybean powder To thicken the brew.

 If you ever visit Vietnam, you have to try Vietnamese Egg Coffee (cà phê trứng).
-It is served with an egg custard on top.
+It is served with egg custard on top.
 The custard is made using egg yolks and cream.
 This particular type of coffee is specially served in the northern parts of Vietnam.

 If you prefer iced coffee, you should try Coconut milk coffee.
 This particular coffee beverage is popular among the young generation of Vietnam.
 Black coffee is mixed with condensed milk and coconut milk.
 Then the mix is blended with ice.
 This beverage is kind of a shake, mostly resembling a fruit smoothie.